cloud-66-internal/help.cloud66.com/_maestro/references/deploy-hooks-syntax.md

 ## What are deploy hooks?

 Deploy hooks are scripts that allow you to automate actions at various points during the deployment process for your applications.
-If you've never used hooks before, we have [a tutorial](/maestro/tutorials/deploy-hooks.html) that walks your through the basics.
+If you've never used hooks before, we have [a tutorial](/maestro/tutorials/deploy-hooks.html) that walks you through the basics.
 You can also use our examples at the bottom of this page.

 ## Hook points